This Man Only Adopts “Unadoptable” Animals—And He Now Has 21 Pets

 His mission didn’t begin with the intent of going viral, but rather simply to honor Wolfgang’s memory.
 He wanted something good to come out of the tragedy, so he went to a shelter and adopted the oldest dog there.
 After that, he started photographing his daily life with his animals.
 “I’m the last person you’d expect to have any kind of social media [success].
 It grew organically—people just kind of responded to it,” he says.
 “It was certainly never intentional.
 They are just such a part of my life.
 I’ll come into a room and there’s a chicken sitting on a dog and it will be a great picture.”

 He also didn’t originally intend to inspire others, but that’s exactly what happened.
 Shortly after he started posting, his inbox filled with messages of others adopting senior dogs as well.
 His fame led to his book, which teaches kids about valuing what is old instead of looking for the next new thing.
-He now keeps nine elderly dogs at a time, and when they pass away (six have, to date), he adopts new ones in their honor—and in honor of Wolfgang.
+He now keeps nine elderly dogs at a time, and when they pass away, he adopts new ones in their honor—and in honor of Wolfgang.
 Here are some reasons you should consider adopting an older dog.